PA State Back Tax Resolution Options

 As one can see, these penalties can become very steep.
-Therefore, even if a taxpayer is unable to pay the tax due they should strive to file their income tax return on time (and make a partial payment, if possible) in order to avoid or reduce the impact of these penalty and interest assessments.
+Therefore, even if a taxpayer is unable to pay the tax due they should strive to file their income tax return on time (and make a partial payment, if possible) to avoid or reduce the impact of these penalty and interest assessments.

 Pennsylvania allows taxpayers to appeal penalty and interest assessments by filing a petition to the Board of Appeals.
-Taxpayers will need to complete a petition form for filing a penalty appeal request with the Board.
+Taxpayers will need to complete a petition form for submitting a penalty appeal request with the Board.

 The taxpayer should file the petition online through the Board’s website.
 However, the petition form provides options for mailing or faxing the petition.